gardener/documentation/website/documentation/getting-started/observability/_index.md

 **Hardware and kernel-related metrics**

-The [Prometheus Node Exporter](https://prometheus.io/docs/guides/node-exporter/) runs as a daemonset in the kube-system namespace of your Shoot cluster.
+The [Prometheus Node Exporter](https://prometheus.io/docs/guides/node-exporter/) runs as a daemonset in the kube-system namespace of your shoot cluster.
 It exposes a wide variety of hardware and kernel-related metrics.
 Some of the metrics we scrape are, for example, the current usage of the filesystem (`node_filesystem_free_bytes`) or current CPU usage (`node_cpu_seconds_total`).
 Both can help you identify if nodes are running out of hardware resources, which could lead to your workload experiencing downtimes.

 **Control plane component specific metrics**